- Age 13-19

 - Annual Fee: £850 (international trips may incur an additional cost)

 - Bursaries are available

 - Audition required

-Jambone is a youth jazz ensemble directed by renowned jazz pianist and composer Paul Edis.
-They have performed at many high profile events and venues alongside some of the top influential jazz musicians in the country.
+Jambone is a jazz ensemble directed by renowned pianist and composer Paul Edis.
+They have performed at many events and venues alongside some of the top influential jazz musicians in the country.

 Jambone comprises trumpet, trombone, saxophone and flute sections locked together by piano, guitar, bass and drums.
 The musical mission of the band is anything but conventional, aiming to provide a range of fresh repertoire and performance challenges for its members.

 Jambone meet fortnightly, with the first term beginning with a residential weekend in September.
 There is usually a residential in February and performances throughout the spring and summer term.

 Younger and less advanced students may be interested in our non auditioned jazz ensemble, Jazz Attack.